DiagRAMS-Technologies/api-docs/contents/pages/authentication.md

 ## Generate token

-You can now generate token with request :
+You can now generate token with request:

 ```bash
 curl -X POST